 Regardless of your industry, as a fleet owner, the transition away from traditional internal combustion engine (ICE) vehicles to battery electric vehicles (BEVs) is happening sooner than you expect.
 In fact, electric vans and trucks are scheduled to hit the market this year.

-With a push by the current administration to ensure half of new U.S. fleet vehicles are electric by 2030 — as well as Electrify America’s mission to double electric vehicle (EV) charging stations throughout the U.S. by 2023 — it’s apparent that now is the time to start planning for your electric fleet or risk getting left behind.
+With a push by the current administration to ensure half of new U.S. fleet vehicles are electric by 2030 — as well as the plan to increase public electric vehicle (EV) charging stations to 500,000 throughout the U.S. by 2023 — it’s apparent that now is the time to start planning for your electric fleet or risk getting left behind.
 With a lead time of up to two years for large fleets to fully electrify, it is never too early to start planning for your electric fleet.

 Why electrify now?